danchoi/virb/README.md

 1. select the lines in Vim's visual mode, and press ENTER to evaluate them;
 2. use an ed-style range command: `:[range]Virb`

+To clear the evaluation output butter, press <c-l>.

 If IRB takes too long (more than about half a second) to evaluate your code, you may need to manually force the session buffer to update itself.
 You can force an update by pressing SPACE in normal mode.